DaliaAbdelghani/reading-notes/class-01.md

 ## 5) Writing a script for a web page:

 - The best practice to write a script for a web page is to create three separated pages linked together :
-   1.HTML page with extension .html : for determining the page structure and the contents.
+   1. HTML page with extension .html : for determining the page structure and the contents.
-   2.CSS page with extension .css : for adding formatting and style to the content.
+   2. CSS page with extension .css : for adding formatting and style to the content.
-   3.JavaScript page with extension .JS: for adding interactive elements.
+   3. JavaScript page with extension .JS: for adding interactive elements.

 - CSS page is linked with HTML using tag `<link rel=”stylesheet” href=”URL”/>.` which is written in head section of HTML page.